marcosbatistaochoa/port/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a student pursuing a BS in Economics and BS in Mathematics at Georgia State University.
-I excel at translating complex economic and data analysis into accessible narratives, backed by skills in Microsoft Excel and Python.
-My academic journey fuels my goal to utilize these competencies in economic consultancy, driving strategic insights and impactful innovations.
+I am a student pursuing a BS in Economics and BS in Data Scienceat Georgia State University.
 {style="text-align: justify;"}